johe123qwe/github-trending/README.md

 ## Css

+* 【2024-01-02】[JAYESHBATRA / Virtuo-Learn](https://github.com/JAYESHBATRA/Virtuo-Learn) - Virtuo Learn is a platform that provides immersive learning experiences like never before.
+It offers simulations, 3D visualizations, customized quizzes, doubt engine, and videos, all in one place.
 * 【2024-01-01】[vicwomg / pikaraoke](https://github.com/vicwomg/pikaraoke) - Youtube-based Karaoke machine for Raspberry Pi, OSX, Windows, and Linux
 * 【2024-01-01】[jaysomani / firstspot](https://github.com/jaysomani/firstspot) - FirstSpot an heven for travellers who love to travel all around the world
 * 【2024-01-01】[akshu20791 / apachewebsite](https://github.com/akshu20791/apachewebsite) -